 His lengthy discography with Deutsche Grammophon encompasses numerous symphonic works and operas.
 Together with the Vienna Philharmonic Orchestra he recorded a complete cycle of Beethoven’s symphonies, also released on DVD in autumn 2010.
 So far his releases with the Staatskapelle are including Bruckner’s 8th Symphony, Beethoven’s Missa solemnis and a live recording of the 2010 ZDF New Year’s Eve Concert from the Semperoper.

-From 2013 on, Christian Thielemann will take over the position as artistic director of the Osterfestspiele Salzburg together with the Staatskapelle Dresden, which will be the festival orchestra.
+2013, Christian Thielemann takes over the position as artistic director of the Osterfestspiele Salzburg together with the Staatskapelle Dresden, which becomes the festival orchestra.

 In October 2011, Christian Thielemann received Honorary Membership of the Royal Academy of Music in London.
 In the same month, he was awarded with an honorary doctorate of the Liszt School of Music Weimar and the Catholic University in Leuven (Belgium).